mettle/sendportal-docs/configuration-and-setup.md

 If you do not use the setup command to create a workspace and user with which to administer SendPortal, you will need to go through the web interface registration process.

-For this to function, you need to enable registration by adding the `SENDPORTAL_REGISTER=true` parameter to your `.env` file and additional email configuration will be necessary.
-In particular, the User Management Email setup specified in the Additional Configuration section must be completed in order for registration to work.
+You must follow the User Management Email configuration specified in Additional Configuration in order to allow registration and user invitation in SendPortal.

-The same configuration above is necessary for the new user invitation process to be working.

 ## Additional Configuration